Joshfairhead/Obsidian/README.md

 - Monad saplings (medium notes on a domain)
 - Manad seeds (small notes on a domain)

-**Trancendental is for evergreen notes, it has the following folders:**
+**Trancendental is for evergreen content, it has the following folders:**
 - Evergreen forrest (completed work that won't age)
 - Evergreen saplings (maturing work that won't age)
 - Evergreen seeds (the start of work that wont age)